 Tim Burton’s other films of genre interest include the kitsch Pee-Wee’s Big Adventure (1985), the bizarre ghost story Beetlejuice (1988); Batman (1989); the genteel artificial boy fairy-tale Edward Scissorhands (1990); Batman Returns (1992); the alien invasion spoof Mars Attacks!
 (1996); the ghost story Sleepy Hollow (1999); the remake of Planet of the Apes (2001); Big Fish (2003) about an habitual teller of tall tales; Charlie and the Chocolate Factory (2005); the stop-motion animated Gothic Corpse Bride (2005); the horror musical Sweeney Todd: The Demon Barber of Fleet Street (2007); Alice in Wonderland (2010); the film remake of the tv series Dark Shadows (2012); the stop-motion animated Frankenweenie (2012); Miss Peregrine’s Home for Peculiar Children (2016); and the live-action remake of Dumbo (2019).
 Burton also produced Henry Selick’s darkly brilliant stop-motion animated fantasies The Nightmare Before Christmas (1993) and James and the Giant Peach (1996); as well as the live-action conte cruel Cabin Boy (1994), Batman Forever (1995), the animated 9 (2009), Abraham Lincoln, Vampire Hunter (2012) and Alice Through the Looking Glass (2016).
 The Death of “Superman Lives”: What Happened?
 (2015) is a fascinating documentary about Burton’s failed Superman Lives project.

-Screenwriters Larry Karaszewski and Scott Alexander had previously written Problem Child (1990) but went on to deliver a series of fine screenplays for biopics of controversial figures including The People Vs. Larry Flynt (1996), Man on the Moon (1999) and returning to write Big Eyes (2014) for Tim Burton, as well as producing Auto Focus (2002) and creating the tv series American Crime Story (2016– ), all also in the biopic field.
+Screenwriters Larry Karaszewski and Scott Alexander had previously written Problem Child (1990) but went on to deliver a series of fine screenplays for biopics of controversial figures including The People Vs. Larry Flynt (1996), Man on the Moon (1999), Dolemite is My Name (2019) and returning to write Big Eyes (2014) for Tim Burton, as well as producing Auto Focus (2002) and creating the tv series American Crime Story (2016– ), all also in the biopic field.
 More recently within the genre they wrote the children’s spy film Agent Cody Banks (2003), the Stephen King adaptation 1408 (2007) and Goosebumps (2015).

 (Winner in this site’s Top 10 Films of 1994 list.
 Winner for Best Supporting Actor (Martin Landau), Nominee for Best Adapted Screenplay and Best Actor (Johnny Depp) at this site’s Best of 1994 Awards).